dpshelio/2021-04-29-ttt-online-BST/index.md

 <p id="etherpad">
   <strong>Etherpad:</strong> <a href="{{page.etherpad}}">{{page.etherpad}}</a>.
   <br/>
-  We will use this Etherpad for chatting, taking notes, and sharing URLs and bits of code.
+  We will use this Etherpad for chatting, taking notes, and sharing URLs and bits of code. (<a href="./results/live-notes.html">saved notes</a>).
 </p>

 {% endif %}